Pravinraja/Python_The_CallBack_Function_psychological_conditioning/README.md

-How It Works
-Callback Function:
 A callback function is a function that is passed to another function as an argument.

-It can be done in two ways:
+It can be done in two ways in Python:

 Passing one function as an argument to another function